mattermost/mattermost-load-test-ng/docs/deployer_config.md

 *integer*

 The number of load-test agent instances.
-The first agent instance will also run the coordinator.
+The first instance will also host the [coordinator](coordinator.md).

 ## SSHPublicKey